NorCal Youth Council Application

 Finally, Youth Council members will represent the needs of GSAs and youth activists from their geographic region as well as plan events and lead peer to peer workshops, leadership trainings, advocacy trainings and activist camps.

 Youth Council meets once a month, generally early afternoon, either on Saturdays or Sundays.
-Meetings take place at GSA Network’s San Francisco and L.A. offices.
+Meetings take place at GSA Network’s Oakland, Fresno and L.A. offices.
 Typically, Youth Council members who are also involved in planning and/or implementing other trainings and conferences may meet during additional weekend and weekdays as well.
 Travel reimbursements are available for youth needing financial assistance to get to each meeting.
 Snacks/food is typically provided.

 As a member of the youth council you will have monthly opportunities to: